RebelInteractiveGroup/gettightspa.com/src/collections/landing_pages/index.md

     slides:
       - type: testimonial
+        text: "\"This is my 2nd set of Emsculpt.
+I can definitely tell a difference from my treatments and would highly recommend it for anyone else not wanting to go under the knife.
+A great addition to your regular exercise routine!
+Glutes: 1/10 on the intensity scale (at 100% power).
+Honestly, it's actually comfortable and enjoyable for me.
+Abs: 5/10 on the intensity scale (at 100% power).
+And it's true when they tell you that you’ll crave the treatments.\""

+      - type: testimonial
+        text: "\"I’m a 38-yr. old mom.
+I’ve reached my goal weight of 123 lbs. at 5’5, but due to having children and honestly always having a soft loose belly, I still was unhappy with how my stomach looked.
+The Emsculpt is mostly to build muscle and is not the same as cool sculpting.
+The procedure itself is only 30 mins long and not painful at all.
+I’ve had 2 of the 4 treatments and feel like I already see a slight difference and definitely already feel that my core is stronger.
+I can’t wait to see how it looks in 4 weeks from now when I should see the full results!\""

+      - type: testimonial
+        text: "\"I am a mom of two, after giving birth naturally and a c section I had a lack of strength in my abs.
+Emsculpt was the answer!!
+7 months after having a baby I had ab strength like never before and it improves with time.
+I work out 3-4 days a week and this really improved my ab workout.
+I’m so thankful for this treatment; it made me feel strong again.
+I’ve had pelvic pain since my first birth, and it went away after I strengthened my core.
+I can do more squats and feel the strength when I’m exercising.
+Emsculpt is definitely worth a try.\""

+      - type: testimonial
         text: "\"Amazing experience!
 Very informative and the procedure doesn’t hurt at all!
 I already feel like I have more energy!\""

       - type: testimonial